Dynamical Stability in presence of non-minimal derivative dependent coupling of $k$-essence field with a relativistic fluid: Introduction

 In this paper, we have taken the arbitrary form of the interaction between field-fluid as $f(n,s,\phi,X) U^{\mu} \p_{\mu} \phi$.
 The interaction term $f$ contains a non-canonical kinetic term $ X $, which contains the spacetime derivative of the scalar field.
 Derivative of field component $\phi$ has been introduced which couples with fluid 4-velocity $ U^{\mu} $ as $ U^{\mu} \p_{\mu} \phi $.
-In the previous works \cite{Chatterjee:2021ijw, Bhattacharya:2022hzi} the present authors introduced the topic of non-minimal coupling between the $k-$essence field and an ideal, relativistic hydrodynamic fluid.
+In the previous works \cite{Chatterjee:2021ijw,Hussain:2022osn} the present authors introduced the topic of non-minimal coupling between the $k-$essence field and an ideal, relativistic hydrodynamic fluid.
 In those works the field-fluid interaction term was independent of the first derivative coupling $U^{\mu} \p_{\mu} \phi$.
 In this paper we see that inclusion of the first derivative coupling modifies the previous results and requires a new formulation.
 Due to the presence of $U^{\mu} \p_{\mu} \phi$ factor, the field gradient directly couples with the fluid 4-velocity.
 Due to the presence of this coupling, the background field equations get modified.
-This interaction term gives rise to nontrivial non-linear effects on the dynamics of the early phase of the universe.
+The derivative dependent coupling term $f(n,s,\phi) J^{\mu}\partial_{\mu} \phi$ was initially introduced in the context of quintessence field coupled with dark matter in Ref.~\cite{Boehmer:2015sha, Koivisto:2015qua}.
+In our approach, we have extended the interaction functional form to \(f(n,s, \phi, X)J^{\mu}\partial_{\mu} \phi\).
+Our ignorance about the proper phenomenology of the dark sector forces us to rely more on the formal understanding of the system.
+The derivative coupling is motivated by this formal urge.
+Except for the algebraic coupling, this is another form of non-minimal coupling which the dark sector can have in principle.
+Which one out of these two is physically realized can only be ascertained after more phenomenological results are obtained.
+The derivative coupling has its own particular properties which are distinct from the algebraic coupling.
+In the present model, the non-minimal coupling is suppressed when the scalar field attains an extrema or becomes constant in any phase of cosmological evolution.
+These properties are not present in the algebraic non-minimal coupling case.
+The resulting coupling of fluid velocity $U^{\mu}$ with the space-time derivative of field results in more complicated dynamics (when compared to the algebraic coupling) at the background and perturbation level.
+Any variations in \( U^{\mu}\) would directly propagate to the field $\phi$ and vice-versa.
+These kinds of models may play a relevant role in the theories related to linear growth of large-scale structures.
+It would be of particular interest to test models based on this type of interaction against recently published data \cite{Planck:2015bue, Planck:2018vyg}.
+This interaction term also gives rise to nontrivial non-linear effects on the dynamics of the early phase of the universe.

 Using the above mentioned field-fluid coupling in our cosmological model we will present the dynamical stability analysis by advancing two different kinds of interacting models (corresponding to two different choices of $f$) in the presence of inverse square law $k$-essence scalar field potential $ V(\phi) \propto 1/\phi^2 $.
 In recent times the stability analysis approach in dark energy models has become useful \cite{Boehmer:2015sha, Yang:2010vv, Pal:2019tkc,Chakraborty:2019swx,Roy:2017uvr,DeSantiago:2012nk}.
 In the present work we will show the behavior of the non-minimally coupled model.
 It will be shown that the presence of non-minimal coupling can produce different phases of the universe.
 The coupled model can produce both phantom and non-phantom types of dark energy.